Igala people: Igala Kingdom

-The Igala kingdom is ruled by an "Attah", of all of whom Atta Ayegba Oma Idoko and Atta Ameh Oboni are the two most revered.
-In Igala lore, Oma Idoko is said to have offered his beloved daughter by burying her alive to ensure that Igala won a war of liberation from Jukun dominance.
+The Igala kingdom was ruled by an "Attah", of all of whom Atta Ayegba Oma Idoko and Atta Ameh Oboni are the two most revered.
+In Igala lore, Oma Idoko is said to have offered his beloved daughter, Inikpi, by burying her alive to ensure that Igala won a war of liberation from Jukun dominance.
 Atta Ameh Oboni is known to have been very brave and resolute because of his stiff resistance against the British and struggle to uphold the ancient traditions of Igala land.
 He died by suicide in order to forestall the plans of the British, who wanted him deposed and exiled.